Mercy Johnson gushes proudly as 1st daughter plays motherly role over 3 siblings

 Proud Mercy Johnson dances excitedly around as she shows off kids with multiple medals from sports competition

-In another clip, the 9-year-old carried her baby sister on her chest as she patted her down to sleep on the bed as her brother enjoyed his sleep.
+In another clip, the 9-year-old carried her baby sister on her chest as she patted her down to sleep on the bed while her brother enjoyed his.

 While her two younger siblings, Henry and Angel enjoyed their swimming time at the pool, Purity had to hold Divine to swim.